We’re in an era where everybody is on their phone or laptop or watching something on a screen, but it doesn’t do anything other than teaching you.

 Okay, so this is non-fiction, but it’s not a field guide.

-Don Webster recounts hilarious and sometimes heart-wrenching tales that have a central focus around duck hunting.
+Don Webster recounts hilarious and sometimes heart-wrenching tales that have a central focus on duck hunting.

 He talks about his hunting buddies, refers to heaven as “The Great Marsh in the Sky” (which always gets a rise out of me), and some of the challenges that he and his friends faced during these hunting times.